How To Get Your House Cleaning License in 2025?

 • Driver’s License: Required if you or your employees drive company vehicles.
 Costs vary by state, typically between $20 and $100 for issuance or renewal.

-Short answer: yes!
-Insurance gives clients confidence in your services and protects you if something goes wrong.
+Yes!
+Both licenses and insurances give clients confidence in your services and protects you if something goes wrong.

 While getting your cleaning license is essential, insurance is crucial, too.
 Basic insurance policies for cleaning businesses often include: